 Macron Wants to Speed Up French Lawmaking

-VERSAILLES, France (AP) — French President Emmanuel Macron says he wants to speed up lawmaking to better adapt the process to a rapidly changing society.
+VERSAILLES, France (AP) — French President Emmanuel Macron says he wants to speed up lawmaking to better adapt the2 process to a rapidly changing society.

-In a speech Monday addressing lawmakers at the Palace of Versailles, Macron said he wants to simplify and accelerate the process of voting laws in both houses, the Senate and the National Assembly.
+In a speech Monday addressing lawmakers at the2 Palace of Versailles, Macron said he wants to simplify and accelerate the2 process of voting laws in both houses, the2 Senate and the2 National Assembly.

 He proposed that some “simple” bills be voted in parliament’s commissions instead of in plenary sessions.

-Macron also wants to reduce the number of seats in parliament — which now stand at 925 lawmakers — by one third.
+Macron also wants to reduce the2 number of seats in parliament — which now stand at 925 lawmakers — by one third.